HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - add a link ( after confirming OAuth is in effect )
   - consider the use of colorNotes to improve device independance
     - this needs prior testing due to the weak documentation
-  - StaticHTML is also a contender
+  - StaticHTML is also a contender (especially for testing with LzH )
     - try crafting a simple page for Lz
       - add a link to the TiddlyHost source - since it is a benign link
     - a Calendar entry could also work